Download the all-new Republic app:

 Advertisement

 Australia’s Prime Minister Scott Morrison, on September 9, urged social media companies to take more responsibility for offensive contents after videos of a man apparently taking his own life surfaced on TikTok.
-While Chinese-owned social media platform said that it is working to remove clips and ban users who keep trying to spread video through app, Australian regulators ruled out prosecuting TikTok over same.
-While calling video ‘disgraceful’, Morrison said that eSafety Commissioner Julie Inman Grant is taking ‘strong action’ against clip.
+While the Chinese-owned social media platform said that it is working to remove the clips and ban users who keep trying to spread the video through the app, Australian regulators ruled out prosecuting TikTok over the same.
+While calling the video ‘disgraceful’, Morrison said that eSafety Commissioner Julie Inman Grant is taking ‘strong action’ against the clip.

-Australian PM said, “Those who run se organizations have a responsibility to those who are watching and particularly when it comes to children”.
+The Australian PM said, “Those who run these organizations have a responsibility to those who are watching and particularly when it comes to children”.

-He added, “My mess to those social media companies is, yes, your products are changing world, but with that comes a great responsibility and you need to be accountable and you need to be responsible for making sure that your product does t harm Australians, and my government will be making sure that we do everything to hold you to account for that”.
+He added, “My message to those social media companies is, yes, your products are changing the world, but with that comes a great responsibility and you need to be accountable and you need to be responsible for making sure that your product does not harm Australians, and my government will be making sure that we do everything to hold you to account for that”.

 READ: TikTok Scrambles To Remove Suicide Video Clips, Ban Users